ChimeHQ/OperationPlus/README.md

 ## NSOperation Subclasses

- - BaseOperation: provides core functionality for easier NSOperation subclassing
+ - `BaseOperation`: provides core functionality for easier `NSOperation` subclassing
- - AsyncOperation: convenience wrapper around BaseOperation for async support
+ - `AsyncOperation`: convenience wrapper around `BaseOperation` for async support
- - AsyncBlockOperation: convenience class for inline async support
+ - `AsyncBlockOperation`: convenience class for inline async support
- - (Async)ProducerOperation: produces an output
+ - `(Async)ProducerOperation`: produces an output
- - (Async)ConsumerOperation: accepts an input from a ProducerOperation
+ - `(Async)ConsumerOperation`: accepts an input from a `ProducerOperation`
- - (Async)ConsumerProducerOperation: accepst an input from a ProducerOperation and also produces an output
+ - `(Async)ConsumerProducerOperation`: accepts an input from a `ProducerOperation` and also produces an output

 **BaseOperation**